junjie1475/AppleUnCorePMC/README.md

 # AppleUnCorePMC
-A kext and command line tool to read and config apple silicon's uncore performance counter
+A kext and demo tool to read and config apple silicon's uncore performance counter